-The MSCI FX Hedge Indexes are rebalanced monthly on the last trading day of the month, when the index will take into account the effect of rolling into new 1-month

-Forward contracts based on the newly determined weights of currency to be sold for the next month's index calculation.
+The MSCI FX Hedge Indexes are rebalanced monthly on the last trading day of the month, when the index will take into account the effect of rolling into new 1-month Forward contracts based on the newly determined weights of currency to be sold for the next month's index calculation.
 The currency weights are determined as of the close of two weekdays before the first calendar day of following month and remain constant intra month.
 This means that no changes in the weights are made during the month to account for changes in the indexes due to price movement of securities, corporate events, additions, deletions or any other changes.

-3.4 MSCI FX HEDGE INDEX CALCULATION FORMULA
+3.4 MSCI FX Hedge Index Calculation Formula

 The MSCI FX Hedge Index aims to measure the performance impact of currency hedging which is calculated as the difference between the notional cost to hedge on the Forward contract and the notional gain or loss on the Spot exchange rate.
-The daily index calculation is given by:
+The daily index calculation is given by (all exchange rates are expressed as amount of foreign currency for 1 unit of hedged currency):

-$$FHI(t) = FHI(M-1) \times \left[1 + \sum{i=1}^{n} \left\{ Weight{i,M-2} \times FXRate{i,M-2} \times \left(\frac{1}{FFRate{i,M-1}} - \frac{1}{FFRate{i,odd-days_t}} \right) \times DF(t) \right\} \right]$$ where:
+$$FHI(t) = FHI(M-1) \times \left[1 + \sum{i=1}^{n} \left\{ Weight{i,M-2} \times FXRate{i,M-2} \times \left(\frac{1}{FFRate{i,M-1}} - \frac{1}{FFRate{i,odd-days_t}}\right) \times DF(t) \right\}$$ where:

 t = Index calculation date М = First calendar day of the month FHI(t) = FX Hedge index in the home currency at time t FHI(M-1) = FX Hedge index on the last day of the previous calendar month in the home currency Weight {i,M-2} = Weight of the currency i in the underlying MSCI Equity Index two weekdays before the start of the current calendar month, but reflecting changes in the composition of the index to be implemented as of the close of the last weekday of the previous month FXRate {i,M-2} = Spot rate of the currency i two weekdays before the start of the current calendar month.
-This term determines the notional amount of the foreign currency to be sold corresponding to its weight in the index FFRate {i,M-1} = 1-month Forward for the currency i one weekday before the start of the current calendar month (or last weekday of the previous calendar month) FFRate {i,odd-days} t = Interpolated odd-days Forward rate of the currency i on day t.
+This term determines the notional amount of the foreign currency to be sold corresponding to its weight in the index $FFRate{i,M-1}$ = 1-month Forward for the currency i one weekday before the start of the current calendar month (or last weekday of the previous calendar month) FFRate {i,odd-days} t = Interpolated odd-days Forward rate of the currency i on day t.
 This term is used to mark to market the currency position intra month and is equal to the Spot rate of currency i on the last day of the month.
-Its calculation is described in Section 3.6

-DF(t)= Discount factor between the calculation date (t) and the last weekday of the current month, used to calculate the value at t of the Forward position and based on the one-month London InterBank Offered Rates (LIBOR) rate in the home currency of the index.
-The source for LIBOR rates is the British Bankers' Association (BBA).
-More specifically, the value at time t of the Forward position initiated at time M-1 is determined by discounting the gain or loss relative to a new offsetting Forward contract initiated at time t, with the same delivery date as the original Forward contract.
-This discounted gain (loss) would be received (paid) by the investor as the original Forward contract is closed out at time t.
+Its calculation is described in Section 3.6 DF(t) = Discount factor between the calculation date (t) and the last weekday of the current month, used to calculate the value at t of the Forward position, and based on the short-term rate in the home currency 1 .
+More specifically, the value at time t of the Forward position initiated at time M-1 is determined by discounting the gain or loss relative to a new offsetting Forward contract initiated at time t , with the same delivery date as the original Forward contract.
+This discounted gain (loss) would be received (paid) by the investor as the original Forward contract is closed out at time t . = d= the number of calendar days remaining until the last weekday in the current month (not including day t)Ratet= short-term rate2 published on the same day

-$$\frac{1}{\left(1 + \frac{d}{360} \times LIBOR(1M)t\right)}$$
+$$\frac{1}{\left(1 + \frac{d}{360} \times Rate_t\right)}$$